NEW HOME APPLICATION PROCESS

 1. Your family’s need for adequate housing.

-3. Your willingness to partner with Habitat on the construction of your home.
+8. Your willingness to complete sweat equity in the amount of 250 hours with Habitat on the construction of your home.

 Manistee County Habitat for Humanity provides decent, affordable homes for low-income families living in substandard housing conditions.
 Future homeowners work alongside Habitat staff and volunteers to build their future home and in-turn purchase the home from MCHFH.
-Homeowners are provided with an affordable mortgage, often times at no interest.
+Homeowners are provided with an affordable mortgage.
 Homes are built using volunteer labor and some donated materials.

 MCHFH earns no profit from the sale of the home.
 Because of this, future homeowners will obtain long term, affordable mortgages.
 This is not a rental program.
 Habitat homeowners repay the cost of the house.
 This money is then used to build more houses in Manistee County.
 We require a $1000 down payment and future homeowners will need to provide funds to pay for their first year of homeowner’s insurance.
 As an added benefit, we also use partners that will provide future homeowners with homeowner education and financial literacy classes to ensure they are prepared for the unique challenges of homeownership.